 Assessment: All students take the NewYork State Grade 8 Science Test.
 This assessment is made up of four parts (A, B, C, D).
 These include a hands-on lab practical and a content-based written test.
-This test will count as their final exam grade.
+They will take a district final exam.